New on ValentinaChirico.com magnetic eyelashes and magnetic eyeliners

 Valentina Chirico tries a set of magnetic eyelashes with magnetic eyeliner

-XXX is not a brand, you won’t find XXX eyelashes kit online.
-XXX stands for an unbranded or hard to pronounce beauty company.
+XXX is not a brand, you won’t find XXX eyelash kit online.
+It stands for an unbranded or hard-to-pronounce beauty company.
 I found this XXX kit on Amazon at a reasonable price (from £5 up); the links and banners will help you to see this model or similar alternatives.
-This kit looks rather basic and anonymous but has a stylish rose gold twist.
-The featured set contains the essential for a correct application: a compact case with a pair of criss-cross magnetic lashes, a 15ml tube of magnetic eyeliner in black and an applicator.
-The applicator has a flat and wide tip and is shaped like ergonomic tweezers.
+This kit looks rather basic and anonymous but has a stylish rose-gold twist.

 As You Wish, magnetic eyeliner set with eyelashes - review

-Formula & other specifications
+Formula & Other Specifications

-These particular eyelashes are a criss-cross type which gives volume, intensity and structure to your natural lashes.
-The eyelashes protective case has a sturdy closure and turns into a mirror when it’s time to discard the lashes.
-The eyeliner formula looks like any other liquid liner, but contains magnetic microbeads (it’s FDA approved).
-Due to these particles, the eyeliner must be shaken well before the use, so to ensure their even distribution.
+The eyeliner formula looks like any other liquid liner but contains magnetic microbeads (it’s FDA-approved).
+Due to these particles, the eyeliner must be shaken well before use to ensure even distribution.
 The formula glides smoothly, and it’s formulated to be long-lasting and waterproof but still easy to remove.
 I tested it, and I confirm it’s smudge-proof but not 100% waterproof.
 I could also spot a light fragrance in it that doesn’t bother me and can’t be really felt.

 Criss-crossed magnetic eyelashes on Amazon - opinion